Stellaria media, Stellaria pubera

-It is possible to transplant this wonderful weed from one garden to another.
-It is a funny thing to desire a weed in a garden so very much, but chickweed is a very well-behaved and generous weed.
-It doesn’t seem to compete with my cultivated plants, and it yields a tremendous amount of healthy food.
+You can transplant chickweed into your garden; just dig up a clump and nestle it in a corner, or wherever you want it.
+It’s a funny thing to desire a weed in a garden so very much, but chickweed is a very well-behaved and generous one.
+In fact, it doesn’t seem to compete with cultivated plants, and it yields a tremendous amount of healthy food.

-6 c leafy (as opposed to stemmy) herb, rinsed, and chopped very finely (¼ inch lengths) across the stem
+6 c leafy (as opposed to stemmy) chickweed, rinsed, and chopped very finely (¼ inch lengths) across the stem

 1-2 c sweetly ripe autumn olives, redbud flowers, locust flowers, or dried cranberries

 ½ c queso fresco or soft goat cheese

 ¼-3/4 c black walnut pieces, roasted sunflower seeds, or soaked and roasted pecans

 1/3 c fresh basil or monarda spp (bee balm, etc) leaves

 1 ½ t salt